 Taking To The Streets For The First Earth Day

 In 1970, roughly 20 million Americans representing about 10% of the 1970s-era U.S. population at the time turned out in force to protest pollution, demand environmental awareness, and find new ways to organize to continue doing so.
-This was the first Earth Day, and half a century later as supporters observe the 50th anniversary of the movement in 2020, there are some one billion people in roughly 190 countries interested in taking part.
+This was the first Earth Day, and half a century later as supporters observed the 50th anniversary of the movement in 2020, there were some one billion people in roughly 190 countries interested in taking part.

 How did it all begin?
 Senator Gaylord Nelson of Wisconsin was understandably moved by the devastation he witnessed after a major oil spill in California in 1969.

 At the time, anti-Vietnam protests were a familiar sight and Nelson realized he could utilize that momentum and willingness to turn out in public.
 Gaylord Nelson’s original idea was to hold a national “teach-in” about environmental causes he could use to educate the media and those watching.